okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/android/createproject.md

-1. Create a new Java Android project with an empty activity using Android Studio (we called it `browser_sign_in`).
+1. Create a new Java Android project with an **Empty Activity** using Android Studio (we called it `browser_sign_in`).
 For information on creating a project, see the [Android Studio documentation](https://developer.android.com/training/basics/firstapp/creating-project).

 2. Add the following permissions to your `AndroidManifest.xml`: